Nyhavn 33: 1830s and 1840s

+Claus Lauritz Andersen was born in the basement in 1849.
+He would later make a fortune as a manufacturer of cigarettes in Shanghai.
+He made a $ 50,000 donation to the modern extension of the National Museum of Denmark and created a charitable foundation.

+1860 census

-The property was home to 30 residents in seven households in 1860.
+The property was home to 30 residents in seven households at the 1860 census.
 Ane Kathrine Andersen, widow of a grocer, resided in the building with her three children (aged seven to 12) and one maid.
 Niels Christian Olsen, a building painter, resided in the building with his wife Helene Sophie Olsen f.
 Petersen and their one-year-old daughter.
 Bærtel Jespersen, a 32-year-old man, resided in the building with his wife Nilssine Jespersen and their two-year-old son.
 Hans Madsen Bremholm, a harbour master's assistant, resided in the building with his wife Bodel Magrete Bremholm (née Jensen) and one maid.
 Anna Marie Kryger, widow of a farmer, resided in the building with her four children (aged 18 to 34).
 Johan Julius Kreye, a grocer (urtekræmmer) resided in the building with his wife Emilie Augusta Kreye and one maid.
-Jens Mikkelsen Winther, proprietor of the tavern in the basement, resided in the associated dwelling with his wife Johanne Winther (née Bechmann), their 11-year-od son, a two-year-old foster daughter, two lodgers and one maid.
+Jens Mikkelsen Winther, proprietor of the tavern in the basement, resided in the associated dwelling with his wife Johanne Winther (née Bechmann), their 11-year-old son, a two-year-old foster daughter, two lodgers and one maid.

+1880 census

+The property was home to 20 residents at the 1880 census.
+Henriette Berg, a 39-year-old woman who then owned the building, resided on the second floor.
+Sophie v Düring, an unmarried woman, resided on the first floor with her two nieces (aged 17 and 18) and one maid.
+Harald Peter Nicolai Nielsen, a wine merchant, resided on the third floor with his wife Thora Anette Christiane Nielsen, his sister Juliane Nathalie Nielsen, an infant girl (no details, possibly their daughter), a lodger (courier) and a maid.
+Niels Andersen, a tailor, resided in the garret with his second wife Emma Vilhelmine Andersen f Johannsen, an eight-year-old son from his first marriage, an infant girl (no details, possibly their daughter) and the lodger Niels Kiefer.
+Eduard William Petersen, a barber, resided on the ground floor with his wife Augusta Josephine Petersen (née Griffenberg) and their two children (aged seven and eight).